By Mike DuBose

 In my research, I’ve identified more than 81 different ways to apply for Social Security, so it can be a very complex process!
 It’s always helpful to ask any SSA representative you speak to (regardless of how you contact them) for advice or other options to consider.
 You don’t want to miss out on any extra income that you may be eligible to receive!

 The Bottom Line: Most Social Security experts recommend that those who are retiring should use their savings and retirement funds first to meet expenses, delaying their Social Security application to allow it to grow 8% or more per year.
 Every situation is unique, though, so I recommend educating yourself about Social Security to help make the best possible decisions.
 Talk to experts, including your financial and tax advisors, and read about the different aspects of Social Security (I recommend the book Social Security Made Simple by Mike Piper, CPA, which is available on Amazon).
 With many Americans living into their 90s and beyond, it’s smart to aim for as much money coming in for as long as possible to achieve a comfortable and secure retirement!

 To receive Mike's latest published articles and blogs on topics like health, business, travel, and more.
 Sign up here!
 You can always unsubscribe at any time.

 You can also receive daily "Thought of the Day" emails written by great people which are designed to inspire reflection and provide a boost of positivity each morning.
 Sign up here!

-© Copyright 2020 by Mike DuBose—All Rights Reserved.
+©Copyright Mike DuBose.
+All Rights Reserved.
 You are encouraged to share this full article with credits to help others in accordance with our purpose: “To create opportunities to improve lives.”